labd/go-commercelayer-sdk/api/docs/GETExternalTaxCalculators200ResponseDataInnerAttributes.md

 `func (o *GETExternalTaxCalculators200ResponseDataInnerAttributes) HasTaxCalculatorUrl() bool`

 HasTaxCalculatorUrl returns a boolean if a field has been set.

+### GetSharedSecret

+`func (o *GETExternalTaxCalculators200ResponseDataInnerAttributes) GetSharedSecret() string`

+GetSharedSecret returns the SharedSecret field if non-nil, zero value otherwise.

+### GetSharedSecretOk

+`func (o *GETExternalTaxCalculators200ResponseDataInnerAttributes) GetSharedSecretOk() (*string, bool)`

+GetSharedSecretOk returns a tuple with the SharedSecret field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSharedSecret

+`func (o *GETExternalTaxCalculators200ResponseDataInnerAttributes) SetSharedSecret(v string)`

+SetSharedSecret sets SharedSecret field to given value.

+### HasSharedSecret

+`func (o *GETExternalTaxCalculators200ResponseDataInnerAttributes) HasSharedSecret() bool`

+HasSharedSecret returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)